The Top 11 Kick-Butt Side-by-Side UTVs for Your Next Adventure

 4. The Best Sport Side by Side: Polaris RZR XP Turbo S

 The new RZR XP is a more robust version with “more beef everywhere,” according to the manufacturer website.
-Sporting a new look, this model is actually leaner than previous versions, with notable design changes that make the body safer, easier to navigate, and overall better driving experience.
+Sporting a new look, this model is leaner than previous versions, with notable design changes that make the body safer, easier to navigate, and overall better driving experience.

-The Polaris RZR actually won the UTV World Championship and SCORE San Felipe 250 Season Opener this year.
+The Polaris RZR won the UTV World Championship and SCORE San Felipe 250 Season Opener this year.

 The vehicle features industry-first ITP Coyote 32-inch tires, has a 16″ clearance and 25″ of usable travel.
 The UTV’s new Velocity Series Walker Evans® Shocks make going fast a breeze, with speed capabilities reaching 85 mph.